This is a list of the tools and services I use everyday in my wedding photography business to stay as efficient and productive as possible.

 I hired a Nikon D4 several years ago, and after shooting the whole of the ceremony, I realised that none of my photos were visible on the card!
 After trying my best to keep a calm composure for the rest of the day, I raced home and started frantically googling how to restore missing photos.

-The truth is, Disk Drill Pro is one of those pieces of software that you’d buy no matter the cost.
+The truth is, Data Recovery Wizard Pro is one of those pieces of software that you’d buy no matter the cost.
 When your client’s precious wedding photos are lurking somewhere in the deep, dark recesses of your memory card, it’s an absolute god send.

-Available for both Mac and Windows, Disk Drill Pro uses some form of black magic wizardry to recover accidentally deleted photos from cards, even if you’ve formatted the card.
+Available for both Mac and Windows, Wizard Pro uses some form of black magic wizardry to recover accidentally deleted photos from cards, even if you’ve formatted the card.

 It’s a bit of an expense upfront, but I’m sure you’ll agree that this kind of thing is truly priceless in times of need…